Structured vs. Unstructured Data: Important Differences

 What is Structured Data?

-Structured data, also known as quantitative data, is information that is well-structured and easy for machine learning algorithms to understand.
-It is usually kept in a relational database management system (RDBMS) and contains data types such as numbers, texts, and dates.
+Also referred to as quantitative data, structured data is organized and readable by machine learning algorithms.
+It is usually stored in an RDBMS and comprises data types such as numbers, texts, and dates.

-The programming language used to handle the structured data is structured query language (SQL).
+Structured query language SQL is used for coding and dealing with structured data.
 By using (SQL), businesses can quickly enter, search for, and deal with structured data.

 Example of structured data: